dmb23/dragtor/README.md

 - ✅ ~implement a proper prompt for Llama3.1~
 - ✅ ~implement the correct distance function for retrieval~
-- create good questions to be answered with the available information.
+- ✅ ~create good questions to be answered with the available information.~
     - build reference answers using the full text as context ( ~ 9750 tokens )

 ### Bugs